Generic Name and Formulations:

 Pulmonary arterial hypertension (PAH) in patients with NYHA Class II–IV symptoms, to diminish symptoms associated with exercise.
 PAH patients requiring transition from Flolan (epoprostenol), to reduce the rate of clinical deterioration.

->16yrs: Give preferably by SC infusion; if not tolerated, may give by IV infusion (dilution required).
-Treatment-naïve: Initially 1.25ng/kg/min (or 0.625ng/kg/min, if not tolerated); may increase dose based on response by increments of 1.25ng/kg/min per week for 1st 4 weeks of treatment, then 2.5ng/kg/min per week.
+>16yrs: Give preferably by SC continuous infusion; if not tolerated, may give by IV continuous infusion (dilution required).
+Treatment-naïve: initially 1.25ng/kg/min (or 0.625ng/kg/min, if not tolerated); may increase dose based on response by increments of 1.25ng/kg/min per week for 1st 4 weeks of treatment, then 2.5ng/kg/min per week.
+Infusion rate: see full labeling.
 Doses >40ng/kg/min: limited experience.
 Mild-to-moderate hepatic insufficiency: initially 0.625ng/kg/min; increase cautiously.
 Severe hepatic insufficiency: not studied.
-Transition from Flolan (epoprostenol): increase treprostinil dose gradually as the epoprostenol dose is decreased, based on response; see full labeling.
+Transition from Flolan (epoprostenol): increase treprostinil dose gradually as the epoprostenol dose is decreased, based on response (see full labeling).
+Transition to implantable IV infusion pump: see full labeling.

 Should be administered by experienced clinicians in PAH diagnosis and treatment.
 IV route: risk of blood stream infections and sepsis; may be fatal.
+Low systemic arterial pressure: risk of symptomatic hypotension.
 Avoid abrupt withdrawal or sudden large dose reduction.
 Hepatic or renal insufficiency; titrate gradually.
 Elderly.
 Labor & delivery.
-Pregnancy (Cat.B).
+Pregnancy.
 Nursing mothers.

-Infusion reactions/site pain, headache, diarrhea, nausea, jaw pain, vasodilatation, dizziness, edema, pruritus, hypotension.
+Infusion reactions/site pain, headache, diarrhea, nausea, jaw pain, vasodilatation, edema, hypotension; bleeding.

 Multidose vials (20mL)—1